Fudyy/2amPython/README.md

 Scripts i made at 2am because i was bored.

-#Youtube downloader
+# Youtube downloader
-Script to download videos, audio and thumbnails from youtube videos.
+Script to download videos, audio and thumbnails from youtube.